 Manual processes: Traditional workflows often require manual intervention, which can lead to errors and hinder scalability.

-Lack of integration: Disconnected tools and applications can lead to lost productivity and a suboptimal user experience.
+Lack of integration: Disconnected tools and applications can lead to lost productivity and suboptimal user experience.

 Alexa for business

 Alexa for Business integrates Amazon's Alexa virtual assistant into organizational environments to streamline daily tasks and increase workplace productivity.
 Since its launch in 2017, this voice-activated assistant has revolutionized workplace efficiency by providing intuitive automation for tasks ranging from scheduling meetings to controlling office devices.
 [1].